 Students have five years from the date of matriculation to complete degree requirements for the Master of Arts in Clinical Mental Health Counseling.
-Students have three years to complete the Master of Science in Pastoral Care and Integration; Master of Arts in Ministry (including the Anglican Studies Concentration and the Racial Trauma, Intervention and Justice Concentration); and the Master of Arts in Spiritual Formation and Direction.
+Students have three years to complete the Master of Science in Pastoral Care and Integration; Master of Arts in Ministry (including the Anglican Studies Concentration); and the Master of Arts in Spiritual Formation and Direction.